-At the foot of the north ridge, you’ll turn left and head to the summit of your first Munro of the day – Stob Coire nan Lochan (1,115m).
-This requires mild scrambling at times, as you navigate large boulders on your way to the peak.
+At the foot of the north ridge, you’ll turn left and head to the summit Stob Coire Nan Lochan (1,115m).
+Interestingly, Stob Coire Nan Lochan doesn’t qualify for Munro status given its close proximity to Bidean Nam Bian!
+The hike requires mild scrambling at times, as you navigate large boulders on your way to the peak.
 After a physically tiring ascent, you’ll have phenomenal views at the top of Stob Coire nan Lochan (we didn’t take any photos up there; instead, we captured drool-worthy drone footage – make sure to check it out here).

 Once again, there are mind-blowing views in all directions!
 From Bidean Nam Bian, it’s easy to pick out Loch Etive, the mountain ranges of Ballachulish, Aonach Eagach and Ben Nevis.
 In fact, it’s the perfect stop for lunch!